impatient0/a-zero/ARCHITECTURE.md

 - **Status:** Implemented in v0.2
 - **Documentation:** See Backtester CLI's [README.md](backtesting/a0-backtester-cli/README.md)
 - **Responsibility:** To provide a user-facing command-line interface for the backtester.
 It wires together the data, the backtesting engine, and the strategy rules engine to run a full simulation.
-- **Inputs:** Command-line arguments specifying paths to data files and strategy definition files.
+- **Inputs:** Command-line arguments specifying paths to data files (candle data and optionally sentiment data) and strategy definition files.
 - **Outputs:** A formatted performance summary printed to the console.

 ### 3.6 Module: `a0-sentiment-provider` (Library)